survivejs/webpack-book/manuscript/building/02_bundle_splitting.md

 ## Conclusion

 The situation is better now compared to the earlier.
-Note how small `app` bundle compared to the `vendor` bundle.
+Note how small `main` bundle compared to the `vendor` bundle.
 To benefit from this split, you set up caching in the next part of this book in the *Adding Hashes to Filenames* chapter.

 To recap: